fossabot/Records/README.md

 let query = Party.Query(email: email, name: name, phone: phone, performers: nil, type: .school)
 ```

 To use an enum set the string property on your Entity subclass to private.
 Then create a `var` for your enum.
-It is recommended that you use an underscore, because the script will handle that for you.
-If you would like to use some other naming convention, feel free to modify [the script](https://github.com/rob-nash/Records/blob/master/Database/Templates/ManagedObject.Query.stencil).

 ```swift
 import Foundation